-Think Finn’s for Fish and Chips in Victoria
+Think Finn’s for Best Fish and Chips in Victoria

 As a top seafood restaurant in Victoria, BC, our fish and chips is a staple dish, and a popular choice among the young to the young at heart.
 No matter where you eat them, it’s easy to love the crisp batter and tender fish nestled inside.
 Earning rave reviews from locals and visitors from all over the world, at Finn’s, we aim to satisfy every single fish & chips fan with a crisp, delicious plate prepared the traditional way.

 Being a harbour city with a distinctly British tone, Victoria, BC is a sea of Fish and Chips, offered everywhere from dockside food trucks to high-end restaurants.
-So what makes Finn’s fish and chips different?
+So what makes Finn’s the best fish and chips in Victoria?

 “Fish and chips is a dish that not many diners choose to make at home.
 It’s hard to get right,” says Executive Chef Richard Luttman.